JAIN2309/cctv_detector_yolomodel/README.md

 ✅ **Event Logging** – Stores all detected events in both `.csv` and `.json` with precise timestamps and durations.
 ✅ **Snapshot Archiving** – Saves an image for each event with **blurred faces** to preserve privacy.
 ✅ **Live Video Preview** – Displays real-time bounding boxes with object labels during processing.
-✅ **Configurable Thresholds** – Adjustable parameters for desk-empty duration and detection sensitivity.
 ✅ **Modular & Scalable** – Built with reusable modules for future AI/ML and cloud integrations.

 ---